bazbt3/bazbt3.github.io/_posts/2017-03-04-microblog.md

 title: 'micro.blog'
 ---

 There's a social network in the works called micro.blog.
 It aims to bridge the gap between microblogging and longform blogging.
 Though I as a blogger-of-sorts see promise in the *concept* I didn't back it on Kickstarter.
-Nevertheless I t raised over US$80,000 - something like 10x the stated goal?
+Nevertheless it raised over US$80,000 - something like 10x the stated goal?
 It'll likely be moderately popular.

 But meh.
 The founder has delayed the first stage reward for the backers, pushing back the assignment of usernames until the roll-out of the first stage of the networking bits